django/django/docs/introduction.rst

 The goal of Channels is to let you build out your Django projects to work across any protocol or transport you might encounter in the modern web, while letting you work with the familiar components and coding style you're used to.

+For more information about protocol routing, see :doc:`/topics/routing`.

 Cross-Process Communication